hashicorp/consul-haproxy/README.md

   be any executable, and should be used to reload HAProxy.
 This is invoked only after the configuration file is updated.

+* `-quiet` - Quiet specifies a duration of time to wait for no updates before writing out the new configuration.
+This allows for waiting until a service stabilizes to prevent many different reloads.

+* `-max-wait` - Max wait is used to limit how waiting is done for a quiet period before forcing a reload.
+This defaults to 4x the `-quiet` value.
+  As an example, if `-quiet=30s` but the backends are constantly flapping, a refresh will be forced after 2 minutes.

 In addition to using CLI flags, `consul-haproxy` can be configured using a file given the `-f` flag.
 A configuration file overrides any values given by the CLI unless otherwise specified.
 The configuration file should be a JSON